-Additionally, we have chosen to be a company with an audit and supervisory committee with the aim of expediting management decision-making and strengthening the supervisory function for business execution.
+Additionally, we have chosen to be a company with an audit and supervisory committee with the aim of expedition management decision-making and strengthening the supervisory function for business execution.
 Companies with an audit and supervisory committee are required to make effective use of the company internal control system to conduct systematic audits.
 From this point of view, we believe that it is essential to include those who have specialized knowledge and experience in internal control and auditing among directors who are Audit and Supervisory Committee members.
 Mr. Nobukazu Kuboi has been engaged in the establishment of internal control systems since the rollout of the J-SOX system.
-Mr. Tomokazu Fujisawa has extensive hands-on experience in internal control and auditing systems.
-His experience includes auditing at a major global pharmaceutical company and serving a full-time audit & supervisory board member and a director who is an audit and supervisory committee member.
+Mr. Tomokazu Fujisawa has extensive hands-on experience in internal control and auditing audit & supervisory board member and a director who is an audit and supervisory committee member.
 Ms. Shiho Ito has extensive expertise and experience in internal control and auditing after having been engaged in internal controls and audits of various companies over many years as an employee of major audit firms.